pashaDadenko/flightClub/README.md

 - Firebase (for authentication and data storage)

 For a complete list of dependencies and dev dependencies, check the `package.json` file in the project.

----

-Thank you for checking out Flight Club!
-We hope you find the perfect pair of limited edition sneakers.
-If you have any questions or feedback, feel free to reach out to us on [Telegram](https://t.me/pschPvl), [VK](https://vk.com/pashaye), or [Instagram](https://instagram.com/pschpvl).